Old Stone Mill NHS - The Delta Mill Society

 DONORS

-The Delta Mill Society has been extremely fortunate to have the financial support from generous donors, both individuals and businesses, over many years.
-The contribution of donors, both big and small, has been a significant factor in taking the mill from a delapidated building in 1972, to a physically restored structure and now a mill that can grind flour as it did 200 years ago.
+The Delta Mill Society has been extremely fortunate to have the financial support from generous donors over many years.
+The contribution of donors, both big and small, has been a significant factor in taking the mill from a dilapidated building in 1972, to a physically restored structure and now a mill that can grind flour as it did 200 years ago.

 We have had so many donors over the years, that in 2010, we set up an electronic donor board in the mill to properly present all their names.
-That board now shows 205 individual donors, 39 business and organization donors and 104 donations made in remembrance of loved ones.
-We thank them all!
+As if 2025, that board shows 350 individual donors, 55 business and organization donors and 125 donations made in remembrance of loved ones.
+It is donations that provide the year to year core funding of the Delta Mill Society.
+In 2021, a benefactor stepped up to backstop the finances of the Delta Mill Society to ensure its continued operation.
+Over half of the overall funding for the DMS now comes from donations.

 GRANTS

-The Ontario Trillium Fund has provided generous grants both to help with the large (1998-2004) restoration of the old mill and also our 200th anniversary celebrations in 2010 (exhibits and events).
+The Ontario Trillium Fund provided generous grants both to help with the large (1999-2003) restoration of the old mill and also our 200th anniversary celebrations in 2010 (exhibits and events).
 Parks Canada has provided grants and technical expertise to help us with the restoration of the building and has been very supportive of our work to bring the Old Stone Mill back to full glory.
-The Township of Rideau Lakes has been very supportive of our heritage efforts, both through grants and in-kind contributions.
-The federal Department of Canadian Heritage's Building Communities through Arts and Heritage Programme helped us with our 200th anniversary and the installation of operating milling equipment.
-The Ontario Museum Association has provided CMOG grants to help with museum interpretation.
-Grants from HRDCS (Canada Summer Jobs) and Young Canada Works have helped with summer student staffing.
+The Township of Rideau Lakes has been supportive of our heritage efforts, both through grants and in-kind contributions.
+Grants from HRDCS (Canada Summer Jobs) and Young Canada Works help us with summer student staffing.

 Welcome to the Old Stone Mill